 - Support the transition processes of pseudonymised personal data back to identifiable data, if subsequently required

-- Only supply identifiable personal data to consultants, volunteers or trustees authorised to use these data
+- Only supply identifiable personal data to consultants, contractors, volunteers or trustees authorised to use these data

 - Be responsible for most of the inter-organisational communication and transfers of pseudonymised personal data to external organistions.

 Monitoring and review

 This policy will be monitored by the KCSN management team annually to judge its effectiveness and will be updated in accordance with changes in the law.
 We will report to the Board of Trustees on any actions or activities undertaken that are covered by this policy.
 Any information provided by consultants, contractors, volunteers, trustees or members of the KCSN or their families for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection Act 1998.

 Policy Updated: August 2017